 Designers and copywriters must work together to create corporate blogs that deliver great user experience.
 Unfortunately, they often work in separate silos and cancel out each other’s work.
 When design and copy compete for attention, users become confused.
-When users are confused, designs have less impact and content gets fewer reads.
+Designs have less impact, and content gets fewer reads when users are confused.
 This results in one-time visitors and zero conversions.

 Here are two business blogs where design and content work in harmony, complementing each other like a pair of loving spouses.